ccnmtl/phtcstatic/content/atlasti/step-six-refine-coding-scheme.md

 * Continuing revision of category system

 ## Examining overlapping codes and uncoded text

-Among the commonly assumed rules that underlie qualitative coding, two are different from the rules typically used in quantitative coding:
+Unlike quantitative coding, in qualitative coding it is appropriate to have text that is:

-* One segment of text may be coded into more than one category
+* Coded into more than one category
-* A considerable amount of the text may not be assigned to any category, as the text may not be relevant to the research objectives
+* Not assigned to any category, as the text may not be relevant to the research objectives

 ## Continuing revision of category system

 Within each category, search for subtopics, including contradictory points of view and new insights.
 Select appropriate quotes that convey the core theme or essence of a category.
 The categories may be combined or linked under a super-ordinate category when the meanings are similar.